 Impact of climate change on Tea cultivation

-climate change impact on Kangra tea production are significant and require attention to ensure the sustainability of this renowned tea variety.
+Climate change impact on Kangra tea production are significant and require attention to ensure the sustainability of this renowned tea variety.
 Studies have shown that changing climatic conditions, including alterations in temperature, rainfall patterns, and increased occurrence of pests and diseases, pose challenges to tea cultivation in the Kangra Valley.
 Higher temperatures can lead to heat stress and affect the physiological processes of tea plants, while shifts in precipitation patterns can disrupt the water availability and nutrient balance.
 These changes can have adverse effects on tea yield, quality, and flavor.
 Additionally, the increased prevalence of pests and diseases under changing climatic conditions further threatens the productivity and profitability of Kangra tea.
 It is essential to address these impacts through adaptive measures and sustainable practices to maintain the resilience and long-term viability of Kangra tea production (Bhardwaj et al., 2021).
 Verma et al. (2016) examined the effects of climate change on the production of tea by analyzing 20 years of climate data from Kangra and comparing it to the production of tea and the results revealed that there is a great variability in climate.

-I. Altered precipitation patterns and water availability
+i.
+Altered precipitation patterns and water availability

 Kangra tea production may be significantly impacted by altered precipitation patterns and water availability.
 The Kangra Valley's tea farming may be impacted by changes in rainfall patterns, including variations in timing, intensity, and distribution of precipitation.
 Rainfall that is too little or too much during key growth stages can have an impact on the health, yield, and growth of tea plants.
 Tea cultivation depends heavily on the availability and management of water.
 Changes in precipitation patterns can affect the water supply, causing water stress and irrigation problems.
 In order to develop suitable water management strategies and irrigation techniques to ensure sustainable tea cultivation in the face of changing climate conditions, it is imperative to research the effects of altered precipitation patterns on Kangra tea production (Jaya singh et al. 2019; Pant and Aggarwal, 2019; Bhardwaj et al., 2021).